 The WHO FCTC is also closely linked to and mutually reinforcing with human rights law.
 The WHO FCTC highlights the key role tobacco control plays in attaining the right to health.
 The preamble references the right to health in the International Covenant on Economic, Social and Cultural Rights, the WHO Constitution and the Convention on the Rights of the Child.
 The WHO FCTC also references relevant obligations contained in the Convention on the Elimination of All Forms of Discrimination Against Women.
 Beyond the right to health, many of the articles of the WHO FCTC contribute to other human rights, such as the right to information.

-The relationship between the WHO FCTC and achieving human rights obligations has been recognised in global forums since the adoption of the FCTC.
-The Conference of the Parties (see 19.1.2 Conference of the Parties) has adopted several decisions on the relationship between the WHO FCTC and human rights.
-In November 2016, the Conference of the Parties adopted a decision reaffirming that implementation of the WHO FCTC facilitates the enjoyment of the right to health26 and a decision encouraging Parties to the WHO FCTC to link the ‘human rights framework and development to tackling the global tobacco epidemic’.27 Human right mechanisms and instruments have also used urged States to ratify the WHO FCTC.
+The relationship between the WHO FCTC and achieving human rights obligations has been recognised in global forums since its adoption.
+The Conference of the Parties (COP) (see 19.1.2 Conference of the Parties) has adopted several decisions on the relationship between the WHO FCTC and human rights.
+In November 2016, COP7 adopted a decision reaffirming that implementation of the WHO FCTC facilitates the enjoyment of the right to health26 and a decision encouraging Parties to the WHO FCTC to link the ‘human rights framework and development to tackling the global tobacco epidemic’.27 In February 2024, COP10 adopted a decision recognising the link between human rights and tobacco control.
+The decision ‘encourages Parties to consider including WHO FCTC principles and implementation efforts when engaging with the United Nations human rights mechanisms’ and requests the Convention Secretariat to collaborate with UN human rights agencies to raise awareness of the importance of WHO FCTC implementation in the realisation of human rights.28 Human rights mechanisms and instruments have also used urged States to ratify the WHO FCTC.

 References

 7. Director-General - World Health Organization.
-Political declaration of the third high-level meeting of the General Assembly on the prevention and control of non-communicable diseases, and mental health: Draft updated menu of policy options and cost-effective interventions for the prevention and control of noncommunicable disease.
+Political Declaration of the Third High-Level Meeting of the General Assembly on the Prevention and Control of Non-communicable Diseases, and Mental Health: Draft Updated Menu of Policy Options and Cost-effective Interventions for the Prevention and Control of Noncommunicable Diseases.
 10 January 2023.
-Available from: https://apps.who.int/gb/ebwha/pdf_files/EB152/B152_6-en.pdf.
+Available from: https://apps.who.int/gb/ebwha/pdf_files/EB152/B152_6-en.pdf

 13. Australian Government.
 Report on the Implementation of the Sustainable Development Goals.
 2018.
 Available from: https://sustainabledevelopment.un.org/content/documents/20470VNR_final_approved_version.pdf.

 14. Conference of the Parties to the WHO Framework Convention on Tobacco Control.
-Global Strategy to Accelerate Tobacco Control: Advancing Sustainable Development through the Implementation of the WHO FCTC 2019–2025, FCTC/COP/8/11, 9 May 2018.
-Available from: https://fctc.who.int/publications/m/item/fctc-cop-8-11-measures-to-strengthen-the-implementation-of-the-convention-through-coordination-and-cooperation.
+Measures to Strengthen Implementation of the Convention Through Coordination and Cooperation, FCTC/COP8(16), 9 October 2018.
+Available from: https://fctc.who.int/publications/m/item/fctc-cop8(16)-measures-to-strengthen-implementation-of-the-convention-through-coordination-and-cooperation.

 17. Philip Morris Asia Limited v Commonwealth of Australia, Award on Jurisdiction and Admissibility (PCA Case No 2012-12, 17 December 2015).